 As a practicing Catholic, this tradition does exist in my family.
 However, this year I am NOT planning to give up one thing that brings me joy—buying houseplants.

-Like many people, I took up indoor gardening during 2020.
+With some extra time on my hands in 2020, I took up indoor gardening.
 I’ve always been an outdoor gardener but shied away from tropicals because I did not understand them.
 As I took the time to study each plant’s needs, I found that caring for indoor plants isn’t more challenging than my outdoor ones.
 Fast forward to 2021, and I'm now a proud owner of more than 30 household plants.
 So, why am I choosing not to put the breaks on spending money on plants during the Lenten season?
 Here are my five reasons:

 They Are Nature's Therapy